amnis-dev/acom/README.md

-# (acom) A Command
+# (acom) A(mnis) Command

 A command for executing common tasks for various Amnis or general TypeScript projects.
-The `acom` command is for TypeScript projects only.
+The `acom` command should be used for TypeScript projects only.

 ## Installation